Parenting

 Families can engage in various activities at the Brunswick Community Garden, including planting vegetables, tending to crops, and learning sustainable gardening practices.
 Children can explore nature, while adults enjoy gardening together, fostering a sense of community.
 Families may also participate in workshops, exchanging knowledge and experiences with fellow gardeners.
 The garden provides a space for relaxation, picnics, and outdoor gatherings, strengthening family bonds amidst the beauty of nature.
 Also, families can contribute to local food security efforts by growing fresh produce to share with the community, promoting healthier lifestyles and environmental stewardship for future generations.

-Children’s at City Hall
+City Hall Children’s Garden

 Ogden’s End Community Garden